blackshibe/shobnode/docs/docs/Usage/1-getting-started.md

 });
 ```

-You must assign a character to the animator you create:
+You must assign a rig to the animator you create:
 ```ts
 let character = game.GetService("Workspace").WaitForChild("dummy") as Model;
 let animator = new Canim();